erjigit17/Simple-CRUD-API/README.md

 8. `npm run  start:multi` use several different browsers at the same time, and watch the messages in the terminal
 9. `npm run test` 12 cases, grouped by http methods

+## Attention!
+###You can test only when the server is running!

+Test start on another terminal.
+For example:

+Terminal 1.
+Start app: `npm run  start:multi`

+Terminal 2.
+Start test: `npm run test`

 ##Postman tests:

 #### POST localhost:4000/api/v1/users